sgtbrunner/background-generator/README.md

-# Project Title
+# Background Generator

-Background Generator: A page that generates a linear color gradient as a background.
+A page that generates a linear color gradient as a background.
 Includes user inputs and a randomize function.

 ## Getting Started